EldonGabriel/eldongabriel.github.io/_experience/networking.md

 # Portfolio Documentation

-This section summarizes networking analysis, protocol research, and network architecture design work performed as part of ongoing cybersecurity and infrastructure training.
+This section reflects hands-on networking work across protocol analysis, architecture design, and connectivity troubleshooting.
+Each project focuses on identifying root cause, validating configurations, and improving network security and stability.

-While this page highlights representative reports and diagrams, it is supported by a larger collection of technical documentation, lab notes, and network design artifacts maintained within a private research archive.
+While selected projects are displayed here, they are supported by a larger archive of technical reports, lab documentation, and network design artifacts maintained within a private research repository.

-To maintain a streamlined portfolio structure, not all documentation artifacts are displayed directly on this site.

-Complete reports, diagrams, and supporting technical materials are Restricted: Request Access for professional or technical review.
+Complete documentation and supporting materials are available upon request for professional or technical review.